mala14/fmcm/REVISION.md

 v0.2.76 (2021-06-02)

 Minor css fixes to pagination.
 That it wont disappear at a specific @media value.
 Fixed css border top and bottom in closed cases list.
+Fixed pagination link that pointed to a test page.

 -------------------